poloclub/ganlab/README.md

 $ yarn prep
 ```

-It's unlikely, but you may need to install some basic JavaScript-related dependencies (e.g., install yarn).
+It's unlikely, but you may need to install some basic JavaScript-related dependencies (e.g., yarn).

-### Running your demo
+### Running Your Demo

 Run the following command: